jwizard-bot/jwizard-core/README.md

 JWizard is an open-source Discord music bot handling audio content from various multimedia sources with innovative web player.
 This repository contains the core of the application, which supports the Discord API event handlers and message broker handling events from web interface.
+Use [JWizard Audio Client](https://github.com/jwizard-bot/jwizard-audio-client) for make interactions with Lavalink nodes.
 Ready for clustering based on shard-offset system.

 ## Table of content